reinvanleirsberghe/hackcamp.angular/src/app/component-di-pipe/README.md

   - Service Advanced

 #### Features
+  - Setup Routing
   - Implement Login component (Template Syntax) with redirection to home page
     - Validation
        - Email
        - Password length
   - Implement Authentication service with Promise
   - Protect home routes if not authenticated
   - Implement Api Service with RxJs
     - Fetch all movies
       - Get only some properties
     - Fetch all categories
+    - Fetch all genres
   - Implement details page of movies, navigation with back return
   - Implement formatting date pipe with moment.js
-  - Implement delete element in cart
   - Implement Stats page (Observable), navigation with back return
     - Stats page is performed with calculation
+  - Adding new component
+        - Add-To-Cart component
+        - Implement adding and counting of Add-To-Cart component
+        - Implement delete element in cart

 #### Bonus :
   - Implement a pagination component